AerialReaper/super-hero-manager/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests
+## Running mock:server

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Run `npm run mock:server` to execute the mock server.
+The mock server provides a series of methods and information that allows you to see all the features of the app

 ## Further help